laroche/arm-devel-infrastructure/docs/DebianAmd64.md

 To understand all details of this disc image, please look at the vmdb2 configuration file for this image: [debian-amd64.yaml](https://github.com/laroche/arm-devel-infrastructure/blob/master/vmdb2-debian/debian-amd64.yaml).
-It contaains a list of all software packages to include and a few configuration changes done with shell scripting.
+It contains a list of all software packages to include and a few configuration changes done with shell scripting.